thomatou/Spotipy/README.md

 ### How does this work?

-Briefly, the `Spotify_downloader().get_saved_tracks_from_user()` function retrieves the list of a Spotify user's saved songs and gives each song a unique identifier.
+The `Spotify_downloader().get_saved_tracks_from_user()` function retrieves the list of a Spotify user's saved songs and gives each song a unique identifier.
 A copy of this dictionary is also saved to disk in .json format, for reference.

 Next, the `Spotify_downloader().automate_download()` function passes the downloaded list of songs to the `youtube-dl` command from the eponymous [package](https://github.com/ytdl-org/youtube-dl), which enables downloading of the corresponding songs from Youtube.